How to Write an Employee Offer Letter With Sample and Templates

 Related: Attract Top Candidates With These In-Demand Perks and Benefits

-Ensure everyone is on the same page
+It ensures everyone is on the same page

-Provide your employment contract
+It provides your employment contract

 In most cases, an offer letter itself would not be considered a legally binding document.
 However, many jobs come with contracts that are legally binding once signed.
 If your job requires signing an employment contract, you can send it to your prospective hire at the same time as the offer.

-What Should Be Included In A Job Offer Letter?
+What Should Be Included in a Job Offer Letter?

 To make your job offer letter as effective as possible, ensure it includes these items.